The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [III.1] Konečně se všichni dočkali toho okamžiku, kdy je nacpali do vagonů v poměru 42 mužů k 8 koním.
 Koním ovšem se jelo pohodlněji než mužstvu, poněvadž mohli spát vstoje, ale to nevadilo.
 Vojenský vlak vezl do Haliče opět novou skupinu lidí hnaných na jatky.
 Celkem však se všem těm tvorům přece jen ulehčilo; bylo to něco již určitého, když se vlak hnul, ale předtím to byla jen trapná nejistota, panika, zdali se pojede již dnes, nebo zítra, či pozítří.
 Některým bylo jako odsouzeným k smrti, kteří očekávají se strachem, kdy si pro ně přijde kat.
 A potom nastane uklidnění, že už to bude odbyto.

-Kriegskalender is mentioned by the author when he comments on Feldoberkurat Ibl's field sermon before Švejk's march battalion departs from Bruck.
-He notes that the speech clearly was picked from war calendars.
+is mentioned by the author when he comments on Feldoberkurat Ibl's field mass before Švejk's marching battalion departs from Bruck.
+Hašek notes that the material for the mass was clearly taken from war calendars.

 Background